MABradley/Pinochle/README.md

 |Kings Around | (K,K,K,K of Each Suit) | 8|80|
 |Queens Around | (Q,Q,Q,Q of Each Suit) | 6|60|
 |Jacks Around | (J,J,J,J of Each Suit) | 4|40|

+# Tricks
+The Ace, Ten, and King are each worth one point.
+The last trick is worth one point.

 # COPYRIGHT
 [License](https://github.com/MABradley/Pinochle/blob/master/LICENCSE)